ironpeakservices/ironpeak.be/content/blog/big-sur-t2rminator.md

 3. Physical Access : keep a close eye on your Mac and[remove the device from iCloud](https://support.apple.com/guide/icloud/remove-a-device-mmfc0eeddd/icloud) in case of theft.
 4. Buy a new Mac with a T3 chip :-(
 5. Verify your EFI payload with [efivalidate](https://github.com/t8012/efivalidate).
+6. Update your Mac! macOS Big Sur includes a couple of mitigations described below.

+## Let's add big Sur!

+macOS Big Sur finally brings some new security features to the masses, bringing macOS more up to speed compared to its iOS kin:

+1. Installing profiles is not longer possible via CLI, requiring graphical confirmation in System Settings or a full MDM enrollment.
+This will prevent malware installing malicious profiles for persistence or security degradation like disabling the firewall.

+2. Signed System Volumes (SSV) on your boot disk **and the T2 with bridgeOS 5** ensure files on the filesystem are checked for integrity on boot.
+Only a valid *snapshot* of your system volume is mounted instead of a full copy which is mounted read-only.

+3. Kernel extensions are now supposed to be installed as System Extensions which run in user-space.
+Kernel & System extensions are also stored in a read-only portion in memory.

+4. Modifications to the root certificate store now require graphical Administrator3 approval.

+## So will M1 fix it all?

+Moving different things to the same SoC should at least remove some threat vectors such as Thunderbolt firmware attacks.
+Simplifying things (such as moving to a single architecture) will always benefit security.
+There is no news yet on what kind of T-chip is included in the M1 chip, so further research is required.
+All we can say for now: it's probably safer.

+*But do you -really- care tough?
+The new chip's a beast!* As proven by various benchmarks, the *cheapest* MacBook now outperforms the *most expensive* one.
+But if you -can- wait, I really suggest to wait for the M2 chip which will most probably blow us away like we've never seen.

 ## One More Thing